aws/aws-secretsmanager-agent/README.md

 ## Logging<a name="secrets-manager-agent-log"></a>

-The Secrets Manager Agent logs errors locally to the file `logs/secrets_manager_agent.log`\.
+The Secrets Manager Agent logs errors locally to the file `logs/secrets_manager_agent.log` or to stdout/stderr depending on the `log_to_file` config variable\.
 When your application calls the Secrets Manager Agent to get a secret, those calls appear in the local log\.
 They do not appear in the CloudTrail logs\.

 The Secrets Manager Agent creates a new log file when the file reaches 10 MB, and it stores up to five log files total\.